pulibrary/rdss-handbook/meetings.md

 1. At the end of the meeting, the "Candidates" column is deleted from the board.

+### Other norms

+A work cycle planning meeting similar to the above-described format takes place at the same time on Mondays during the second week of the work cycle, to review tickets that are on the board that may warrant reorganization, that are off in terms of their GitHub estimate, and any issues that have been generated as a result of unplanned work (that is, work that came up or were escalated in priority due to needs from stakeholders, users, and/or Leadership within the last week).

 ## Daily Check-ins

 The DRDS Team has daily check-in meetings on weekdays, excluding Work Cycle Planning days.